ricab/scope_guard/README.md

 #### appropriate lifetime if lvalue reference

-If the template argument is an lvalue reference, then the function argument MUST be valid at least until the corresponding scope guard goes out of scope.
+If the template argument is an lvalue reference, then the function argument MUST be valid at least until the corresponding scope guard is destroyed.
 Notice this is the case when the template argument is deduced from both lvalues and lvalue references.